Table of Contents_

 People who enjoy math may find it relatively simple to figure out the height and width of a TV.
 These consumers would use the Pythagorean Theory to figure out what portion of the TV is represented by the length and width.
 After finding the screen portions, you know to multiply the diagonal by 0.87 to calculate the screen’s width and multiply by 0.49 to find the height because the standard aspect ratio is 16:9.

 When you multiply the 60” by 0.87, you end up with 52.2 inches.
 There is a slight variation here between the measurement and the sizes listed on some charts that show the screen dimension, which happens because of rounding.
+And if you are looking for a TV that is bigger, you wonder how wide a 75-inch TV is.
 When you multiply 60” by 0.49, you get 29.4 inches.
-These calculations mean that a 60 inch TV screen is 52.3 inches wide by 29.4 inches tall.
+These calculations mean that a 60-inch TV screen is 52.3 inches wide by 29.4 inches tall.
 Consumers trying to measure whether a location will fit a TV should add a few inches on each side for the bezel.

 When you’re in the market for a new TV, you may want to consider some features.
-These 60” TVs are also more likely to offer extra or smart features than a 32 inch TV or smaller.
+These 60” TVs are also more likely to offer extra or smart features than a 32-inch TV or smaller.
 These aspects include room size, the available technology, and the TV “smartness.”
 For example, do you want a smart TV or a standard TV?
+It should also be noted that if you see 60″ class TV that it may be smaller than an actual 60-inch TV.
+We have a great article explaining what class means on TV that you can read for more information.
+Additionally, you may wonder what the differences are between 50 vs 60-inch TVs, other than size, we have an article comparing basic offerings.

 The size of your room can directly impact the TV size because you want a TV that fits the room but not one that overwhelms it.
 Smaller rooms like bedrooms, guest rooms, and kitchens typically may hold smaller TVs, while living rooms and outdoor spaces may have larger ones.
 Additionally, there is a recommended viewing distance for TVs.
 For a 60” TV, the guidelines state you should sit about 8.4’ away.